 Capital Community College is a higher education institution that provides learning opportunities to every student including students with disabilities.
 We are committed to providing and promoting equal opportunities in all programs and services.

-The Office of Student Support Services for Academic Success at Capital Community College provides reasonable accommodations to qualified students with disabilities.
+The Office of Student Support Services for Academic Success at Capital Community College provides of academic adjustments to qualified students with disabilities.
 Students can seek ongoing services, support, and advising throughout the academic year.

 You are encouraged to make an appointment to receive services.
 We are located in the Counseling Office in Suite 208 located on the second floor of the college and can be contacted by phone (860) 906-5040.

 “@ Capital, we believe in the abilities.”

 Every student with a documented disability has the right to: